WHEN ARE BALUSTRADES REQUIRED?

 Again, for certain areas anything under 1100mm could feel too small, so many opt for 1100mm instead.

-Again, these minimum heights are different for commercial properties.
+As mentioned, these minimum heights are different for commercial properties.

 It’s always necessary to check building regulations as it will be essential to install balustrades in many areas.
 Make sure you meet all requirements and talk to a professional to ensure maximum safety for people in these environments.
 It’s also important to note that in certain areas there will be small steps, or parapets, which the balustrade will be installed on top of.
 This will then constitute as the ‘floor level’ and you will need to measure from here.
 This means if someone then stands on this step or platform, the balustrade will still be high enough.